Skewed Anosov flows are orbit equivalent to Reeb-Anosov flows in dimension 3: Markov partition

+Notice that the map $\OO$ conjugates the flows $\phi$ and $\phi^\PP$ (restricted to periodic points).
+We claim that $\OO$ is a bijection (on periodic points).
+Write $q=(v,t)$ for some $0\leq t<T_\PP(v)$, and $p=h_\PP(q)$ the point on which $\OO(q)$ is based.
+The sequence $v$ is exactly the bi-infinite sequence of rectangles whose interiors are intersected by the orbit of the germ of $\PP$-quadrant $\OO(q)$.
+The time $t$ is equal to zero if and only if $p$ lies one the Markov rectangle $\partial^-v_0$, and otherwise $t$ is the distance (along the flow) from $p$ to $\partial^-v_0$ (with a positive sign).
+Therefore the map $\OO(q)\to(v,t)$ described above induces a reciprocal map to $q\to\OO(q)$.

-One can verify that the map sending $(u,s)\in\sus$ with $s\in[0,T_\PP(u))$ to the germ of quadrant at $h_\PP(u,s)$ which intersects $\Int u_0\cap B(h_\PP(u,s),\epsilon)$, is injective.
-If $T$ denote the period of $x$, the map $\phi_T$ permutes the germ of quadrant at $x$.
-This permutation is the identity either when $x$ is in the interior of a Markov cuboid, or if it has orientable stable and unstable leaves.
-In the remaining case, $\phi_T$ exchanges the germ of quadrant which are opposite relatively to $x$.
+If $T$ denote the period of $p$, the map $\phi_T$ permutes the germ of quadrant at $p$.
+This permutation is the identity either when $p$ is in the interior of a Markov cuboid (because there is only one $\PP$-quadrant at $p$), or if its stable and unstable leaves are both orientable.
+In the remaining case, $\phi_T$ induces an involution (with no fixed points) on the set of germs of $\PP$-quadrant at $p$.
 So each germ of quadrant are $2T$ periodic.

-The injectivity of the previous map also proves the second Lemma (stable and unstable leaves contain at most one periodic orbit). \end{proof}
+The injectivity of the map $q\to\OO(q)$ also proves the second lemma.
+Indeed if $\pi_\PP(u)$ and $\pi_\PP(v)$ are on the same stable leaves, then they are equal (there is at most one periodic point per stable leaf), and by injectivity $u=v$. \end{proof}